SixthAtom/Modules/README.md

 # SixthAtom's Modules

-All of the moduels I've created over the time that I studied lua!
+All of the modules I've created over the time that I studied lua!